ieeeWang/DL-open-course-resources/README.md

 To build a "connection" between the local folder and remote repo, we open the terminal of VS code, type:
 ```
-git clone xxx (the address copied from your github repo on GitHub website)
+git clone xxx(the address copied from your github repo on GitHub website)
 ```

 **Upload all folders and files from local**
 First, in a local end, we copy all folders/files that need to be uploaded into xxx folder.
-Second, upload them to the target repo by:
+Second, upload them to the target repo (remote) by:
 ```
-cd xxx
+cd xxx (target folder)
 git add . # . represents all files
 git commit -m "update all"
 git push